-Annex 2: CLP Status Report To be reported in ActivityInfo upon completion of the CLP
+Annex 2: CLP Status Report to be reported in ActivityInfo upon completion of the CLP

-Project location: Project duration: DD/MM/YYYY - DD/MM/YYYY Project objectives: • Progress: Provide a brief overview of the main achievements of the project Highlight the key indicators and outcomes that show the impact of the project on the community Mention any changes or deviations from the original plan and explain the reasons and implications • Challenges: Identify the main difficulties or obstacles that hindered or delayed the project implementation or results Analyze the root causes and effects of these challenges on the project and the community Suggest possible solutions or mitigation measures to overcome these challenges • Recommendation: Provide clear and realistic recommendations to improve the implementation for partners who are interested in implementing a similar project Where applicable, provide clear and realistic recommendations to sustain the project performance after handover, specify who is responsible for implementing these recommendations and by when, and indicate any resources or support needed to implement such recommendations • Annexes: • Attach any relevant documents or evidence that support or illustrate the project completion, such as photos, graphs, tables, surveys, testimonials, etc. •
+Project location: Project duration: DD/MM/YYYY - DD/MM/YYYY Project objectives: • achievements of the period Highlight the key individed show the impact community Mention any change overview of the main project cators and outcomes that of the project on the s or deviations from the xplain the reasons and • hindered or delayed to or results Analyze the root cau challenges on the pro ficulties or obstacles that he project implementation uses and effects of these oject and the community solutions or mitigation he these challenges · improve the implement are interested in implement where applicable, purecommendations to performance after his responsible for recommendations are andover, specify who is implementing these of by when, and indicate port needed to implement • that support or illustra documents or evidence ate the project completion, graphs, tables, surveys, •

-Annex 3: CLP Results and Impact Report To be reported in ActivityInfo at least 2-3 months after handover of the project, if possible
+Annex 3: CLP Results and Impact Report To be reported in ActivityInfo at least 2-3 months after completion of the project, if possible

 Project location: Report date: DD/MM/YYYY Methodology: How did you measure CLP's results and impact?
 How did you involve CLP participants and the general site community in the feedback process?
-Please mention any limitations or ethical considerations of your data collection or analysis (ex: quantitative asses through interviews/observ - data that shows what achieved with the CLP.
+Please mention any limitations or ethical considerations of your data collection or analysis (ex: quantitative asses through interviews/observ esment, qualitative data vation/FDG etc) data that shows what achieved with the CLP.
 You graphs or other visual aid itative and/or qualitative outputs and outcomes ou may use tables, charts, ds.
-You may also include ies from the community or hlight their feedback. medium changes in the lother stakeholders.
-You as well-being, resilience cohesion or other method CLP's impact.
-You may a with baseline data or co as contributed to short or lives of the community or may use indicators such e, empowerment, social ods to demonstrate the also compare your results unterfactual scenarios to appened without the CLP. and stakeholders encou obstacles the community untered to maintain the s.
+You may also include ies from the community or hlight their feedback. medium changes in the l other stakeholders.
+You as well-being, resilience cohesion or other meth CLP's impact.
+You may a with baseline data or co as contributed to short or lives of the community or may use indicators such e, empowerment, social tods to demonstrate the also compare your results ounterfactual scenarios to appened without the CLP. and stakeholders encou project in the last months obstacles the community untered to maintain the s.
 Include any anticipated and medium term.
 You may ave been addressed. well in the CLP.
 You m vell and what did not work nay also share any best nendations for future on of the CLP.